Large Language Models (LLMs)

 Training an LLM from scratch | Unique tasks or domain-specific corpora | Large data sets (billions to trillions of tokens) | Maximum control, tailored for specific needs | Extremely resource-intensive |

 Regardless of the technique selected, building a solution in a well-structured, modularized manner ensures organizations will be prepared to iterate and adapt.
-Learn more about this approach and more in The Big Book of MLOps.
+Learn more about this approach and more in The Big Book of Generative AI.

-What does prompt engineering mean as it relates to large language models (LLMs)?
+What does prompt engineering mean as it relates to LLMs?

 Prompt engineering is the practice of adjusting the text prompts given to an LLM to elicit more accurate or relevant responses.
 Not every LLM model will produce the same quality, as prompt engineering is model-specific.
-Some generalized tips that work for a variety of models include:
+The following are some generalized tips that work for a variety of models:

 - Provide examples in your prompt (“few-shot learning”) to help the LLM understand what you want.